ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ## Network interface settings

-You must specify the following network interface settings when ordering a new vSphere cluster.
+You must specify the following network interface settings when you order a new vSphere cluster.

 ### Host name prefix

 The host name is used for all bare metal server orders.
-It is recommended to use the host name for all management virtual machines, such as vCenter Server, NSX, and so on.
+It is recommended to use the host name for all management virtual machines, such as vCenter Server and NSX.

 The host name prefix must meet the following requirements:
 * The name must start and end with an alphanumeric character.